15 Waterloo Sparkling Water Flavors, Ranked Worst To Best

 Strawberry Waterloo is, for me, in the same league as the Grape variety.
 It's a traditional, fruity, reliable flavor that should please anyone with even the slightest penchant for its delicate, yet bright, notes.
 Strawberry has the advantage of being a tad more appealing to me as a flavor; thus, it sits here a notch ahead of Grape.

-The strawberry notes are spot-on, and with the sweetness levels of the real fruit itself being so varied, my taste buds don't detect anything missing with this flavor.
+The strawberry notes are spot-on, and with the sweetness levels of the real fruit itself being so varied, my taste buds didn't detect anything missing with this flavor.
 It would be easy for Strawberry Waterloo to pull too sour in the aftertaste, but it avoids this fate, leaving only a subtle, juicy brightness.
-Ultimately, it's nothing but pleasant, but there are so many more flavors that are more beguiling that I would overlook this one in the grocery store unless I had a particular drink recipe in mind that required it.
+Ultimately, it's nothing but pleasant, but there are other flavors that are more beguiling that I would overlook this one in the grocery store unless I had a particular drink recipe in mind that required it.

 8. Melon Medley

-I was very stoked about trying Melon Medley, another one of the flavors Waterloo released in early 2026.
-I'm a big fan of cantaloupe and honeydew (though I haven't tried their cousin, the Galia melon yet), and the can depicts a wedge of both of these, plus watermelon, which makes everything taste juicy and summery.
+I was stoked about trying Melon Medley, another flavor Waterloo released in early 2026.
+I'm a big fan of cantaloupe and honeydew, and the can depicts a wedge of both of these.
+There's also watermelon flavor in here, which makes everything taste juicy and summery.
+There isn't cantaloupe's cousin, the Galia melon, but it wasn't needed.
+This combination of flavors worked very well.

 It seems to me that most beverages that include watermelon do so to excess — but not this one.
 Cantaloupe is its dominant note, making it pleasant and distinct.
-For its first few seconds on my tongue, I thought it tasted too naked without sweeteners, but the aftertaste brought out something that somehow, through the magical mystery that is flavor artistry, actually resembles sweetness.
+For its first few seconds on my tongue, I thought it tasted too naked without sweeteners, but then the honeydew kicked in, and the sweetness was found.
+I appreciated the dedication to the medley concept and how all three fruit flavors in here had their moments to shine.
+The only reason it didn't break the top five was because I found it too subtle.
+I wished, with all these fun flavors, it popped more.

 7. Ruby Red Tangerine

-Before this comparative taste test, I'd drunk Ruby Red Tangerine Waterloo before and deemed it phenomenal.
-Without competitors, it likely is.
-But with so many other flavors fresh in my memory, this tart-sweet(ish) fusion found itself right in the middle.
-First off, the flavor is definitely as advertised: the ruby red and the tangerine both come out on the palate and offer their charms in equal measure.
-If the idea of all that citrus, minus sweetener, makes you worry about it leaning sour, worry not: the flavor manages to balance itself nicely.
+Before this comparative taste test, I'd had Ruby Red Tangerine Waterloo before and deemed it phenomenal.
+But when compared to so many other Waterloo flavors, this tart and sweet(ish) fusion found itself right in the middle of my ranking.
+First off, the flavor is definitely as advertised: The ruby red and tangerine both come out on the palate and offer their charms in equal measure.
+If the idea of all that citrus minus sweetener makes you worry about it leaning sour, worry not.
+The flavor manages to balance itself nicely.
 Waterloo's ability to pull off that citrusy "zing" really shines through in this can.

-For me, though, this particular blend of fruits needs a sweet element to make it feel complete.
+However, this particular blend of fruits needs a sweet element to make it feel complete, which was why it came in seventh place.
 I can see it working really well in a cocktail, though — you could make a refreshing spritz with a sweet hibiscus infusion and Ruby Red Tangerine Waterloo.
 Still, if someone offers me a can of this, I'm going for it, and if it were the only flavor left in the grocery store, I'd snag it.

 6. Peach

-"This is a giggle of a drink," I said in my text-to-speech notes while sampling this flavor.
-What did I mean?
-I'm unsure, yet the descriptor is perfect.
+In my notes, I noted this was a giggle of a drink.
+Upon reflection, I think that's the perfect way to describe the Peach flavor.
 It's light and refreshing and generously steeped in peach flavoring.
-If I had to choose a Waterloo to chug after bringing in groceries in 100 degrees Fahrenheit weather, it would be this one.
-Even the flavors I've ranked higher would stay in the fridge while I rummaged around for this one.
-You could do mocktails with it, for sure, but it doesn't need any accompaniments.
+If I had to choose a Waterloo to chug after bringing in groceries in 100-degree weather, it would be this one.
 The only reason it's in sixth place is because the remaining five flavors wowed me a bit more.

 5. Blackberry Lemonade